-The Legislature has directed that, in return for receiving state aid, the School of Dentistry develop an admissions policy that gives Wisconsin residents preference in admissions.
+The Legislature has directed that in return for receiving state aid, the School of Dentistry develop an admissions policy that gives Wisconsin residents preference in admissions.
 Marquette University staff noted that they actively recruit resident applicants by visiting several Wisconsin universities.
-Our review of student admissions procedures found the School of Dentistry gave preference by enrolling more Wisconsin residents than the student maximum levels for which the State provided tuition aid.
-For example, for the 2003-04 academic year, 26.7 percent of the 164 Wisconsin residents who applied as first-year students were accepted into the School of Dentistry, compared to only 6.2 percent of the 1,953 nonresident applicants.
+Our review of student admissions procedures found the School of Dentistry gave preference by enrolling a larger percentage of applicants who were Wisconsin residents compared to non-residents.
+For example, for the 2005-06 academic year, 23.1 percent of the 177 Wisconsin residents who applied as first-year students were accepted into the School of Dentistry, compared to only 2.4 percent of the 2,778 nonresident applicants.

 Finally, the dental education contract stipulates that tuition aid will be used to fund undergraduate dental education.
-We reviewed expenditures incurred by the School of Dentistry from FY 2001-02 through FY 2003-04 and determined that it had complied with the contract and spent state funds solely on undergraduate dental education.
+We reviewed expenditures incurred by the School of Dentistry during FY 2004-05 and FY 2005-06 and determined that it had complied with the contract and had spent state funds solely on undergraduate dental education.